mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Frontend_Middleware_Group/WeeklyReport_Frontend_Middleware_Group_2-12-24.md

 - Talked to my teammate and did some research on home security and possibilities of making a webpage.
 - Talked to Joshua regarding the features we can add to our website to make it more user friendly.

-### Previous Team Goals
+### Previous week Goals
-- Do some research on frontend user interfaces we can use in home security systems
+- Finialize which language we have to use for the webpage and start coding -Do more reasearch on home security system webpages

  ### Key Points
   - Start implementing our ideas into code.
   - Still trying to figure out which language is the best
 ### Next Week Goals
-- Finialize which language we have to use for the webpage and start coding
+- Start coding homepage
-- Do more reasearch on home security system webpages
+- Do more reasearch on home security system webpages to make it more user friendly